Persistent Organic Pollutants: A Global Issue, A Global Response

 TSCA: Toxic Substances Control Act

 The United States has taken a leading role to reduce and/or eliminate POPs and their releases on a regional and global basis.
 Below are some highlights of our efforts.

 - Canada and the United States signed an agreement for the Virtual Elimination of Persistent Toxic Substances in the Great Lakes.
 The strategy sets long-term goals to promote emissions reductions of toxic substances.

-- The United States, Canada, and Mexico established the Commission for Environmental Cooperation (CEC) Exit under the North American Agreement on Environmental Cooperation (NAAEC), Exit which in turn developed a regional initiative on the sound management of chemicals.
-Under this initiative, the CEC has developed Regional Action Plans, Exit which identify activities that reduce or eliminate risks from chemicals of concern.
+- The United States, Canada, and Mexico established the Commission for Environmental Cooperation (CEC) under the North American Agreement on Environmental Cooperation (NAAEC) (PDF) (40 pp, 75 K, About PDF), which in turn developed a regional initiative on the sound management of chemicals.
+Under this initiative, the CEC has developed Regional Action Plans, which identify activities that reduce or eliminate risks from chemicals of concern.
 The CEC, for example, established such plans for PCBs, DDT, and chlordane.

 - The United States has also provided technical and financial assistance for POPs-related activities to a variety of countries and regions, including Mexico, Central and South America, Russia, Asia, and Africa.
 Examples of this assistance include development of dioxin and furan release inventories in Russia and Asia, the Chemicals Information Exchange and Networking Project for chemicals managers in targeted countries in Africa and Central America, the destruction of pesticide stockpiles in Africa and Russia, and the reduction of PCB sources in Russia, which reduced emissions of PCBs and enabled Russia to meet the requirements of both the Stockholm Convention and the LRTAP POPs Protocol.